Skip to content

 When the English came to Egypt to expel the French from it, he allied himself with them, but after they left Egypt in 1802, according to the Treaty of Amiens, he became in confrontation with the Turks, so he fled to Upper Egypt.

-However, he continued to correspond with the English to return to Egypt, and help him to seize its throne, which Muhammad Ali Pasha had ascended to.
-Eventually, he defeated two of Muhammad Ali’s armies in Beni Suef and Rahmaniyah, until he died on in 1807 on his way to Upper Egypt following a failed siege of Damanhour.
+However, he continued to correspond with the English to return to Egypt and help him to seize its throne, which Muhammad Ali Pasha had ascended to.
+Eventually, he defeated two of Muhammad Ali’s armies in Beni Suef and Rahmaniyah, until he died in 1807 on his way to Upper Egypt following a failed siege of Damanhour.

 The house is at the centre of Egyptian history.